Region

 Nimaling to Base Camp

-• First half is up hill through loose rocks, rest is gentle downhill and across the river.
+- First half is uphill through loose rocks, rest is gently downhill and across the river.

 This will be the smallest trekking day of the entire trek.
 Hence, chill and try to make the most of the beauty around you.
 The first half of the trek has loose rocks but the stunning views of Kang Yatse will ease the pain.
-The latter half of the trail is a descend.
-After 2-3 hours you will arrive at your base camp at 5,100 meters.
+The latter half of the trail is a descent.
+After 3-4 hours you will arrive at your base camp at 5,100 meters.

 Make sure to remain out of the tent to get acclimatized.
-Try to not strain your body and relax at the camping site.
+Try to not strain your body and relax at the campsite.
 This is the best time to study the mountains around you, try to capture as much as you can.

 Rest and Training day

 Try to grasp as much as you can.
 In doing so try not to exhaust yourself, as next will be the summit day.
-The delightful Kang Yatse peak will be staring at you throughout.
-Additionally, you can also go nearby for a height gain trek.
+The delightful Kang Yatse Peak will be staring at you throughout.
+Additionally, you can also go nearby for a height-gain trek.
 Make sure you give enough rest to your body for the summit attempt.
 Pack your backpack for the summit day, keep it light and easy.
-You will have dinner early to wake up midnight for the last climb.
+You will have dinner early to wake up at midnight for the last climb.
 Hence, try to sleep early to get enough sleep.

 Summit (KANG YATSE II) back to Base Camp

-• Packed breakfast and hot lunch at camp site.
+- Packed breakfast and hot lunch at the campsite.

 And the most exciting day rises!
-We will start midnight for the summit push to be at the top around 6 am for glistering sunrise.
-Carry packed lunch, refreshments and enough water for the strenuous climb.
+We will start at midnight for the summit and push to be at the top around 6 am for a glistering sunrise.
+Carry a packed lunch, refreshments, and enough water for the strenuous climb.

-After a steep climb to the top, you will find the 360 degrees views of the Zanskar range, Karakoram peaks and mountains surrounding Kang Yatse.
-You might also notice the K2 peak (second highest peak in the world).
+After a steep climb to the top, you will find 360-degree views of the Zanskar range, Karakoram peaks, and mountains surrounding Kang Yatse.
+You might also notice the K2 peak (the second highest peak in the world).
 You may also spot the distant Tibet mountains.
 The views are flawlessly satisfactory and will bring back all the energy to climb down.

 The entire summit path is 5 km each way.
 When you retrace your steps, be cautious on the scree and moraines.
 Make sure you return from the top by 1 pm to avoid further issues due to weather.
 Come back to the base camp to rest after the exhausting summit attempt.